IDC Study Demonstrates Business Value of GoCardless

 Since 2011, GoCardless has been on a mission to solve these problems.
 The white paper from IDC that we’re releasing today quantifies how successful we’ve been on that mission.

-Conducting in-depth interviews with 10 organisations that depend on accepting recurring payments from customers as a core aspect of their business models, IDC explored several key areas:
+Conducting in-depth interviews with 10 organizations that depend on accepting recurring payments from customers as a core aspect of their business models, IDC explored several key areas:

 Cost of processing payments